rafid29mehda/All-Type-of-Data-Analysis/ECG/Dataset/MIT-BIH Arrhythmia/README.md

 The **MIT-BIH Arrhythmia Database** (version 1.0.0), hosted on PhysioNet at [https://www.physionet.org/content/mitdb/1.0.0/](https://www.physionet.org/content/mitdb/1.0.0/), is a widely used dataset for studying cardiac arrhythmias through electrocardiogram (ECG) signals.
-Below is a detailed analysis of the dataset, covering its structure, characteristics, and potential uses, based on the provided references and general knowledge of the dataset.
+Below is a detailed analysis of the dataset, covering its structure, characteristics, and uses, based on the provided references and general knowledge of the dataset.

 ---